-Common Mistakes When Buying Solar Inverters for Off-Grid Applications
+Common Mistakes When Buying Solar Inverters for Off Grid Applications

 Buying a solar inverter for an off-grid system is not only about choosing a model with enough power.
 Many buyers focus too much on price or wattage and overlook the actual operating conditions of the project.
 As a result, the inverter may not match the battery voltage, may fail to support startup loads, or may not work efficiently with the solar panel configuration.
 A wrong choice at this stage often leads to poor system performance and unnecessary replacement cost later.